If you don’t know who I am, I’m a (primarily Ruby) developer at Kisko Labs.

 Both Chrome and Firefox now mark login pages as “Not Secure”.

-Soon this will be the case for all pages with forms on them!
+This will soon be the case for all pages with forms on them!

 And the plan is to gradually extend this to all pages served over plain HTTP.